 Loading Media File could not be Played! is an error that occurs in Firefox while trying to run videos from certain platforms in the browser.
 Instead the video starts, it displays a black pop up with a mark of exclamation.
 However, the same happens in few versions of Chrome too but here you will see a working solution for Firefox.
 You can see here some other solutions – How to Fix Audio and Video General Problems on Firefox.

 The cause of Loading Media File could not be Played! in Firefox is a preference media.directshow.enabled.
 This preference creates conflict and prevents Adobe Flash player from functioning properly.
-Videos from other websites and platforms and websites like YouTube perform very well but at the same time, other doesn’t.
+Videos from other websites and platforms and websites like YouTube perform very well but at the same time, others don’t.

 Before start troubleshooting, make sure that your Adobe Flash Player is updated.
 For this, you can navigate to – Open menu => Add-ons => Plugins => Tools for all Add-ons => Update add-ons automatically.